The first home visit

 Continuous emotional support has been linked to better outcomes in all birthing experiences.
-Whether the birth occurs in a home or birth center with a midwife, or in a hospital setting with doctors and nurses, the ongoing presence of a Doula as a member of your birth team can been a great comfort and blessing.
-Not all care providers can provide intensive uninterrupted attention.
-Your labor doula I will be there from the early signs of labor all the way through to recovery.
-We will be by your side as long as you need and will provide a constant presence to help you through your labor.
+Whether the birth occurs in a home or birth center with a midwife, or in a hospital setting with doctors and nurses, the ongoing presence of a Doula as a member of your birth team can be a great comfort and blessing.
+Not all care providers can provide intensive, uninterrupted attention.
+Your Labor Doula will be there from the early signs of labor all the way through to recovery.
+Your Doula will be by your side as long as you need and will provide a constant presence to help you through your labor.

 Throughout all history, women have supported other woman as they brought new lives into the world.
 This support was often literal as backs and legs have been supported, hands were held, and brows were wiped.
-Effective comfort techniques have been passed down through generations, as well as new methods have been discovered.
-All of our doulas are trained in physical support measures such as
+Effective comfort techniques have been passed down through generations.
+Our Doulas have been trained in many traditional techniques as well as several new methods.
+All of our Doulas are trained in physical support measures such as

 Aroma and sound therapy